No passwords, no registration, no paywalls, no popups, no AI

 Q. My company has been struggling with blistering of 12L14 parts after crimping the lip of our parts.
 I believe that our issue is a result of insoluble lead compounds on the surface.
 Our current process involves 1. ultrasonic cleaning in alkaline cleaner, 2. anodic electrocleaning for 3 minutes at 5 volts in mildly alkaline cleaner, 3.
 NaHSO4 dip for 30 seconds to 2 minutes, 4.
 Sulfamic Nickel plate for 5 minutes, 5. acid tin plate.

 After doing some reading on here, I believe I need to add an acid pickling step.
 That being said, my company will not allow the use of HF or similar acids in house.
-I've read that citric acid this on eBay or Amazon [affil links] and sulfamic acid can be used as an alternative, but cannot for the life of me find a formulation in my reference books.
+I've read that citric acid on eBay or Amazon [affil link] and sulfamic acid can be used as an alternative, but cannot for the life of me find a formulation in my reference books.

 David De Pena